otaheri/GRAB/README.md

 In order to use the GRAB dataset please follow carefully the steps below, in this exact order:

 - 1. Download the grab dataset (ZIP files) from [this website](http://grab.is.tue.mpg.de).
 Please do NOT unzip the files yet.
-- 2. Organize the ZIP files in the following structure.
+- 2. Organize the ZIP files in the following folder structure.
 Our [script](http://comming.soon) can help you automate this.
 ```bash
     GRAB
     ├── grab